rahulrr-coder/kodeblocks/ARCHITECTURE.md

-# 🏗️ KodeBlocks Architecture
+# 🏗️ KodeBloks Architecture

 > **Comprehensive technical documentation for developers**

-This document provides an in-depth overview of KodeBlocks' architecture, design decisions, and implementation patterns.
+This document provides an in-depth overview of KodeBloks' architecture, design decisions, and implementation patterns.

 ---